hatanuk/ibcs/Options/Option D/Encapsulation.md

 - Neither, for use only inside the class (None)

 Similarly, we can apply the **private** modifier to methods, which prevents unintended usage of them outside of the class.
-Data hiding provides numerous advantageous such as:
+Data hiding provides many advantages, such as:
 - Improving runtime **security** by preventing external access to certain methods/variables
 - Communicating the proper usage of a class, increasing **collaboration** and **readability**
 - Preventing unintended external usage that may lead to errors (a form of **validation**, improving **robustness**)